hindu-comm/mail_stream_advaita-l/2017/02/advaitin_A_question_/61__shrImallalitAlAlitaH.md

 as pot, hence it is pariNAmI-kAraNa and pot is pariNAma.

-​I'm starting a sanskrit thread on शास्त्रम् GoogleGroups, so that we can try to solve this problem.
+I'm starting a sanskrit thread on शास्त्रम् GoogleGroups, so that we can try to solve this problem.
-I'll be collecting valid objections from this thread to make it difficult to solve for us.​
+I'll be collecting valid objections from this thread to make it difficult to solve for us.